TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Backend/Index.rst

 		'TYPO3\\CMS\\Opendocs\\Controller\\OpendocsController->renderAjax'
 	);

+This code must be located in the extension's :file:`ext_tables.php` file.
 This is how the "opendocs" system extension registers the AJAX call to render the open documents menu in the top toolbar.
 The first argument is the ajaxID (as described above) and the second argument is a pointer to a class and method.